javoxirone/bilagon-ai-bot/README.md

 ## Contact

 For questions or issues, please open an issue on the [GitHub repository](https://github.com/javoxirone/bilagon-ai-bot).
+Additionally, you can contact the author of the project through email javoxirone@gmail.com or through [Telegram](https://t.me/javoxirone/).